Stewart Building

+Since 2008, it has been used by the University of Toronto, including some programs of the Rotman School of Management.

 Building

 The building was designed in a Richardsonian Romanesque style favoured by Lennox.
 Its exterior is sandstone, a material that Lennox used in other buildings in Toronto, such as the Old City Hall and the Ontario Legislative Building at Queen's Park, nearby.
 An indoor pool was built in the basement but was filled in when the building first became a school.

 The building is approximately 4000 m2 in size.
 Including the land, the building cost $128,873 to construct, and a further $15,000 was spent on equipment.